- Role-based, attribute-based, & just-in-time access to infrastructure

 - Logging like you've never seen

-Saviynt is a popular identity and access management solution (IAM), but it may not be the best choice for every organization.
+Saviynt is a popular identity and access management (IAM) solution, but it may not be the best choice for every organization.
 In this article, we’ll explore powerful alternatives to Saviynt for companies with cloud-first IT infrastructure.
-By the end of this article, you’ll know whether Saviynt or one of these Saviynt competitors is the right fit for you.
+By the end of this article, you’ll have a better idea of whether Saviynt or one of these Saviynt competitors is the right fit for you.

 Brief product summary